egberts/egberts.github.io-src/content/articles/openssl-password.md

 If you are storing many different passwords for creating a large CA PKI tree for research or white lab uses, it may make sense to hardcode the same password for all certificates.

-If many people are submitting different passwords to the creator of certificates(CA administrator), then the password MUST BE salted  and then to to pass the salted password into the `openssl` PKI system.
+If many people are submitting different passwords to the creator of certificates(CA administrator), then the password MUST BE salted  and then to pass the salted password into the `openssl` PKI system.

 `openssl` has a `passwd`-like command.  `openssl passwd` takes one raw password (from many input methods listed above) and creates a salted password (much like UNIX `passwd` would do) for safer storage in a filesystem.
 Unfortunately, this feature has a default salt and iteration settings baked-in, which isn't so bad but definitely better than stored in raw form.